Close sites icon close

 BEIRUT – The past few weeks have been the deadliest and most devastating for Lebanon and its people in decades, with Israel dramatically intensifying its airstrikes and ground incursions, deepening the humanitarian catastrophe for civilians.

-Two months since the escalation of hostilities in Lebanon, more than 3,500 people have been killed, 15,000 wounded, and an estimated 1.3 million directly impacted and uprooted from their homes.
+In Lebanon, more than 3,500 people have now been killed, 15,000 wounded, and an estimated 1.3 million directly impacted and uprooted from their homes since October 2023.
 The ongoing hostilities have torn apart countless lives, creating devastating protection challenges and leaving many vulnerable and at great risk.

 While today marks Lebanon’s Independence Day, it is alas overshadowed by sadness and growing anxiety.
 The situation remains highly unpredictable, leaving both Lebanese and refugees in the country uncertain and fearful for their safety and immediate futures.